splunk/public-o11y-docs/sp-oncall/mobile/mobile-getting-started.rst

 ~~~

 In the Splunk On-Call Mobile App, select the *Users* icon at the bottom
-of your iOS device’s screen.
+of your iOS device's screen.
 Then select the person icon from
 the *Users* page.

 From your User Profile page, you may select the *Paging Policies tab* to
 view your current configuration.
-If you’d like to change your paging
+If you'd like to change your paging
 policy select *Edit*.
 Here you may delete, update, or add steps to
 your *Primary Paging Policy and Custom Paging Policies* from your iOS
 device.
 Once complete, be sure to save your changes!